mattwidmann/metalsmith-copy/README.md

 - `force` is a boolean value that will force overwriting destination files.
 By default, this is false and overwrites will generate errors.

+- `ignore` is a globbing pattern that ignores files, overriding a match with `pattern`.

 ## Use Cases

 If you're running a blog, perhaps you want to mimic John Gruber's articles,